Slotwinski Michaela

 Parcours/Biographie

-Michaela Slotwinski is a Tenure Track Assistant Professor of Social Work (50%) at the Faculty of Economics, University of Neuchâtel, and a Senior Researcher at the University of Zurich.
-Previously, she was a Postdoctoral Researcher at UZH and Deputy Head of the “Social Policy and Redistribution” group at ZEW Mannheim.
-Before that, she held a Postdoctoral position at the University of Basel, where she also earned her PhD in Economics.
+Michaela Slotwinski is a tenure-track assistant professor in Social Work (50%) at the Faculty of Economics of the University of Neuchâtel and a senior researcher at the University of Zurich (UZH).
+She previously held a postdoctoral researcher position at UZH and served as deputy head of the research group “Social Policy and Redistribution” at ZEW Mannheim.
+Prior to that, she was also a postdoctoral researcher at the University of Basel, where she obtained her PhD in Economics.

 Enseignements